ericdeansanchez/bifrost/Architecture.md

 # Bifröst Architecture

-At a high level, Biföst aims to make working with containerized command line apps easier.
+At a high level, Bifröst aims to make working with containerized command line apps easier.
+It is a work-in-progress and it works **for me**.
 Here is an overview of the general architecture that supports this goal.

 ## High Level Project Structure
 ```text